LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 Other considerations
 --------------------

-One aspect of performance, that affects both Logtalk and Prolog code, is the characteristics of the Prolog VM.
+One aspect of performance that affects both Logtalk and Prolog code is the characteristics of the Prolog VM.
 The Logtalk distribution includes two examples,
 `bench <https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/bench>`_